header-langage

 • Checked 17,218 conditions

-• Of which 7,051 conditions exhibited single-market arbitrage (41%)
+• Of which 7,051 conditions present single-market arbitrage opportunities (41%)

 • Median price deviation: $0.60 (should be $1.00)

-• 13 confirmed cross-market exploitable arbitrage opportunities
+• 13 pairs of confirmed cross-market exploitable arbitrage

 In mathematical terms, it is to minimize the Euclidean distance: ||μ - θ||²

 Going from $0.50 to $0.60 and going from $0.05 to $0.15 are both a 10-cent increase.
-But their informational content is entirely different.
+But their informational content is completely different.

 Polymarket's market makers use LMSR (Logarithmic Market Scoring Rule)[4], where prices fundamentally represent a probability distribution.